 And it’s more than just counting calories.

 Other health issues that good nutrition can help combat

 While dealing with overweight clients is a large part of the nutrition coaches’ portfolio, they can also help with other health issues.

 Nutrition can play a massive role in people suffering from severe hormonal imbalances.
 In many cases, this can be brought on by a lack of certain important nutrients from their diet.

 A classic example of this is omega 3 and omega 6 fatty acids.

-These are crucial for hormones to work in the manner in which they should, helping to ensure stability.
+These are crucial for hormones to work how they should, helping to ensure stability.
 If they are missing from someone’s diet, then hormonal imbalance can occur.

-Sadly, many people struggle when it comes to digestion and other common occurrences like irritable bowel syndrome.
+Sadly, many people struggle with digestion and other common occurrences like irritable bowel syndrome.

 Again, this is often down to poor nutrition.